polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 Your front end template should reload when you save your changes, and you'll notice our new component.
 Now we're ready to try out our new dApp.
-Select any file on your computer, and you will see that you can create a claim with it's file digest:
+Select any file on your computer, and you will see that you can create a claim with its file digest:

 ![Proof Of Existence Component](assets/poe-component.png)